-Reviews basic arithmetic skills, including whole numbers and decimal numbers; fractions and percentages.
-Introduces basic algebraic concepts, including fractional equations and formulas.
-Covers metric and household systems of measurement and conversion between the systems and calculations needed to determine dosages.
+Reviews basic arithmetic skills, including whole numbers and decimal numbers: fractions and percentages.
+Introduces algebraic concepts, basic including fractional equations and formulas.
+Covers and household systems metric measurement and conversion between the systems and calculations needed to determine dosages.
 Introduces multiple approaches to solving applied math problems.
-Discusses various charts, graphs, and tables and their uses.
+Discusses various charts. graphs, and tables and their uses.

-Prerequisites: MATH 079 or TECH 079 with a C or better
+Prerequisites: MATH 79 with a C or better or CCP 79 with a grade of B or better